Batuhank8931/Resume-Web-Page/README.md

 In this web page only Navbar, sidebar headers and 3 pages are constant.
 All data is loaded from "maindata.txt".

 If you have SQL server you can directly get the data from that server.
-In order to do that please see the codes inside source.php.
+In order to do that please see the codes inside "source.php".

 If you want load the "maindata.txt" data to your SQL server, you can use "datasender.php" in data_sender file.